coopdigital/prototyping-kit/README.md

 I don't know if we should serve the `dist` or `public` folder lol.
 Parcel generates both.
 At the moment, Heroku is serving `dist`.

+## Docker
+You will need the Docker Daemon running in order to build this out for Heroku.
+You simply need the Docker Client running to do this, [you can find it here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

+## Installation
+In the future we will have two implementations of the Prototyping kit: one that utilises Parcel, and the other: Webpack.

+This is because simple prototyping in code doesn't need something as meaty as Webpack so Parcel will do just fine and run straight out of the box.
+Other projects might want a Webpack implementation that they can customise.

+There is a `install.sh` shell script that will install the necessary files for you.
+Run `bash install.sh` in the project root and follow the on screen instructions.
+Under the hood, this will generate a slightly differently configured Dockerfile for you based on which implementation you pick.

 ## Password protection
 You must edit the `.htpasswd` file sitting in the root of the site.
 Sites must be passworded to avoid them being crawled or stumbled upon.